Panama food and drink doesn’t get the international credit it deserves. But food of Panama is really a fascinating combination of cultures.

 Panamanians generally cut their ceviche into chunks, and marinate this in a sauce of lemon and lime juice, along with aji and chili peppers.

-While arepas are commonly associated with Colombia and Venezuela to the south, at night arepa stalls are found in most towns and cities.
+While arepas are commonly associated with Colombian food and Venezuela to the south, at night arepa stalls are found in most towns and cities.

 However, if you can find one that stuffs the arepa with ropa vieja, it is well worth enjoying!